 Attack surface All possible points (attack vectors), where an unauthorized user can access a system.
 It is the space that the attacker attacks.
-Attack vector The method which a cyber attacker uses to gain unauthorized access to the system. loT vendor The IoT device manufacturing organization. loT service provider Companies and organizations providing services and solutions required for the IoT system to operate. loT device The hardware devices designed for certain applications, such as sensors, actuators, gadgets, appliances and other machines, that can collect and exchange data over the Internet or other networks.
+Attack vector The method which a cyber attacker uses to gain unauthorized access to the system.
+IoT vendor The IoT device manufacturing organization.
+IoT service provider Companies and organizations providing services and solutions required for the IoT system to operate.
+IoT device The hardware devices designed for certain applications, such as sensors, actuators, gadgets, appliances, and other machines, that can collect and exchange data over the Internet or other networks.
+OT device Operational Technology (OT) device is a specialized tool used in industrial settings to monitor and control processes (e.g., sensors, PLCs), with focus on real-time operations and critical infrastructure.
 IoT service The set of services provided by the service provider for the IoT solution, including the ability to connect to the network.
-IoT solution It can be all or any of the following: IoT product, device, system, service or solution.
-The framework Whenever stated in this document, it means the IoT security guidelines framework in the ARE.
-Responsible entity The entity, vendor or service provider, which is responsible for considering and maintaining a specific security guideline.
+IoT solution It can be all or any of the following: IoT product, device, system, service, or solution.
+The guidelines Whenever stated in this document, it means the IoT technical security guidelines in the ARE.
+Responsible entity The entity, vendor, or service provider, which is responsible for considering and maintaining a specific security guideline.
 Threat An incident that could harm the system.
-Vulnerabilities The ways in which assets can be exploited.
+Vulnerabilit ies The ways in which assets can be exploited.
 Risk The potential for loss or damage when a threat exploits a vulnerability.